openyurtio/openyurt/docs/proposals/20220627-yurthub-cache-refactoring.md

 #### 3.1.4 the implementation of saving list objects depends on the DiskStorage implementation

 As described in [#265](https://github.com/openyurtio/openyurt/pull/265), each cache-agent can only have the cache of one type of list for one resource.
 Considering that if we update cache using items in list object one by one, it will result in some cache objects not being deleted.
 Thus, in `saveListObject`, it will replace all objects under the resource directory with the items in the response of the list request.
 It works well when the CacheManager uses DiskStorage, because cache for different components are stored at different directory, for example, service cache for kubelet is under `/etc/kubernetes/cache/kubelet/services`, service cache for kube-proxy is under `/etc/kubernetes/cache/kube-proxy/services`.
-Replacing the serivce cache of kubelet has no influence on service cache of kube-proxy.
+Replacing the service cache of kubelet has no influence on service cache of kube-proxy.
 But when using Yurt-Coordinator storage, services for all components are cached under `/registry/services`, if replacing all the entries under `/registry/services` with items in the response of list request from kubelet, the service cache for kube-proxy will be overwritten.

 ### 3.2 Definition of Store Interface is not explicit